Ratsimandresy/Coffee-Machine/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-#### TO VIEW THE CHANGES, GO TO APP.JS FILE AND MODIFY THE ORDER VARIABLE AS YOU WANT TO TEST ALL THE POSSIBILITIES
+## TO VIEW THE CHANGES, GO TO APP.JS FILE AND MODIFY THE ORDER VARIABLE AS YOU WANT TO TEST ALL THE POSSIBILITIES

+## THE MOCK DATA ARE USED IN THE TEST AND DURING THE RENDERING WHEN SIMULATING USER NEW ORDER

 ### `npm test`